SAP/spartacus-docs/_pages/install/integrations/opf-integration/opf-child-pages/1-open-payment-framework-in-spartacus.md

 ;;BodyContentSlot-checkoutOpfPaymentAndReview;Body Content Slot for Checkout OPF Payment And Review;CheckoutProgressComponent,CheckoutProgressMobileTopComponent,OpfCheckoutPaymentAndReviewComponent,CheckoutProgressMobileBottomComponent,OpfExplicitTermsAndConditionsComponent
 ```

-### Configuring the OPF Payment Routing
+## Configuring Payment Routing

-This configuration is particularly useful for integrating and tailoring payment verification workflows in an application that utilizes the Open Payment Framework (OPF) with Spartacus.

-By modifying the paths in this configuration, you can control how and where the application redirects users during specific payment verification scenarios.

-The provided code snippet modifies the routing configuration in a Spartacus application, defining custom routes for payment verification processes.
-Here is what can be configured:
+You can use routing to configure different payment verification workflows.
+This is done by setting specific paths for each payment verification scenario that you want to configure.

+You can define custom routes for payment verification processes, as shown in the following example:

 ```ts
 provideConfig(<RoutingConfig>{